 Power to the People! : Russian Strength Training Secrets for Every American is by Pavel Tsatsouline.

-Prior to this book I had been lifting weights like the muscle magazines taught me.
+Prior to this book, I had been lifting weights as the muscle magazines taught me.
 You know the hit-the-body-from-every-angle with multiple sets of 8-12 reps.
 It works wonders if you are a steroid taking mesomorph.
 Not so much if you’re a drug-free ectomorph.
 You are always sore and your strength levels never seem to go up.

 I met Pavel in 2004

 A few years into the workout regime, I decided to try Pavel’s Russian Bear protocol for gaining mass.
 It included:

 - end each set a few reps before failure.

 This was too much for me.
 I started to get back pain and I hurt my right wrist so bad I needed surgery.
 I was sidelined from lifting for over 6 months.
 My body stopped gaining muscle and I was often in pain.
 Although these days I know better, then I would often work through the pain or work around the pain.
 That never worked.
 I’d be sidelined with an injury for weeks.
 Then I’d return to the gym and start the build-up process all over again.